wmcadigital/wmn-design-system/src/www/pages/patterns/banner/index.njk.md

 <h3>What does it do?</h3>

 - Provides a visual illustration of our most popular transport modes
-- Highlights a welcome message for visitors of the West Midlands Network site
+- Highlights a welcome message for visitors of the Transports for West Midlands site

 {# When #}